yjeong19/random_restaurant/README.md

 7. ~~Mongoose cast to string error:~~
     * ![cast to stringError](./error_pics/mongoose_unhandeledPromiseRejectionError.png)
         * had type: string in restaurant Models. --> (https://github.com/Automattic/mongoose/issues/4181)
-8. Mongoose findOneAndUpdate not updating nested comments.
+8. ~~Mongoose findOneAndUpdate not updating nested comments.~~
-    * creating a comments model, is this better option?
+    * ~~creating a comments model, is this better option?~~
+        * instead of creating new model, just put comments as part of restaurant instead of nesting.